-Combined CHT/EGT Gauge
+Combined CHT/EGT Widgets

-Most of the graphical engine instrument gauges - also known as widgets - present information from a single engine sensor.
-An exception is the combined CHT/EGT Gauge shown in the figure blow.
+Most of the graphical engine widgets present information from a single engine sensor.
+An exception is the combined CHT/EGT widget shown in the figure below.

-Figure 204 - Combined CHT/EGT Gauge
+Figure 199 - Example of Combined CHT/EGT Gauge (Vertical and Horizontal Styles)

-This combined CHT/EGT widget displays all of the engine's CHTs and EGTs in one compact gauge.
+This combined CHT/EGT widget displays all the engine's CHTs and EGTs in one compact gauge.
 EGTs are displayed numerically down the right side of the gauge.
-They are represented graphically by the solid yellow/green/red bar graph.
+They are represented graphically by the solid bar graph.
 CHTs are displayed numerically on the left side of the gauge.
-They are graphically represented by the white "tick marks" that overlay the
+They are graphically represented by the white "tick marks" that overlay the EGT bars.

-EGT bars.
 When caution or alarm points are red, this tick mark changes colors with the numbers.
 This representation allows all CHTs and EGTs to be displayed in a way that affords quick comparison of their values, whether raw data or a graphical comparison is preferred.